signalogic/SigDL/README.md

 <a name="NvidiaJetsonTX2"></a>
 ## Nvidia Jetson TX2

+The Jetson TX2 is a development board containing a Tegra family "Parker" SoC with 256 Cuda GPU cores.
 Below is an image showing the Jetson TX2 board set up in the lab, with key TX2 peripherals labeled.
 Note the small camera daughtercard at right.

 ![Nvidia TX2 Jetson board in the lab, with peripherals labeled](https://raw.githubusercontent.com/signalogic/SigDL/master/images/Jetson_TX2_in_lab_with_labels2.jpg "Nvidia Jetson TX2 board in the lab, with peripherals labeled")

+If used as-is in an embedded product, the Jetson TX2 consumes from 7 to 15 W, which is at the high end of power consumption for IoT device applications, and low end for edge computing applications.
+Custom IoT device applications incorporating the Parker SoC may reduce power consumption by carefully controlling clock rate and peripheral usage.
+Note that the Parker SoC always requires a heat sink; depending on Cuda core usage, a fan may or may not be needed.

 &nbsp;<br/>